kimdavid/hd/README.md

 # hd

-hd (hexdump) is a modified version of hexdump / xxd that allows more flexibility for formatting the byte values.
+hd (hexdump) is like hexdump / xxd but allows more flexibility in formatting the byte values.

 ## Usage